 Please note that the submission of a candidate statement was voluntary, so not all candidates listed on the ballot will have a statement.

-1) Youth Empowerment- I had the privilege of attending the March for Our Lives in Washington DC, and that unforgettable experience gave me an opportunity to recommit to my belief that elevating the work we do in our division around youth empowerment is the most impactful focus we can take for the future well-being of us all.
+1) Youth Empowerment- I continue to be inspired by the confidence and clear vision of young people, and I hope to engage us in elevating the work we do in our division around youth empowerment.
+It is the most impactful focus we can take for the future well-being of us all.

-2) Inclusive Excellence- I hope to engage SCP in dialogue and division-wide collaboration that focuses on a commit to inclusion in our development of strategy and goal-setting.
+2) Inclusive Excellence- I hope to continue the work as outlined in the SCP strategic plan in dialogue and division-wide collaboration that focuses on a commit to inclusion in furthering our development of strategy and goal-setting.